 Requires human companionship and should not spend long hours alone; requires a lot of attention.
 This outgoing trait also means that Bichons can behave well when in the company of other dogs and pets.

 France or Tenerife (Canary Islands of Spain), 1300s.
 The Bichon Frise is a descendent of the Barbet Water Spaniel and the Poodle.
-Spanish sailors traded the Bichon all over the world.
-The dog became a favourite of the 16th century French royal courts.
-In the 19th century it was a popular a circus performer.
-Today the Bichon Frise is mainly a companion and show dog.
+The Spanish sailors were responsible for the Bichon’s presence all over the world, as they often traded the dog on their voyages.
+The Bichon Frise became a popular pet in the French royal residences in the 16th century.
+In the 19th century, it became common to see the Bichon perform tricks in a circus.
+Today, the Bichon Frise is mostly kept as a companion and show dog.

 Bichons average 23 to 28cm tall; and weighs from 3 to 5.5kg.
 Adult Bichons are always white, but puppies up to 18 months old can have traces of buff, cream, or apricot.